AlastairFrench/Spaceship-Titanic-Ensemble-Stacking/README.md

 To help rescue crews and retrieve the lost passengers, you are challenged to predict which passengers were transported by the anomaly using records recovered from the spaceship’s damaged computer system.

-Help save them and change history!
+Help save them and change history!"